 In addition, Mr. Gonzalez has also represented numerous trucking and transportation clients in maritime and inland marine litigation.
 These cases typically involve cargo recovery, hull recovery, and warehouse property damage recovery.
 He has also represented clients in general commercial litigation, premises liability and product liability cases.

 In 2015, Mr. Gonzalez was commissioned as a reservist in the United States Air Force Judge Advocate General’s Corps (JAG).
-As an Assistant Staff Judge Advocate, Capt.
-Gonzalez assists the Staff Judge Advocate in providing legal advice to the wing commander (installation commander), as well as its subordinate units; including supporting the provision of military justice to thousands of Airmen.
-While serving within the base legal office, Capt.
-Gonzalez has reviewed and provided legal opinions on millions of dollars in base construction and material supply contracts.
+As an Assistant Staff Judge Advocate, Captain Gonzalez assists the Staff Judge Advocate in providing legal advice to the wing commander (installation commander), as well as its subordinate units; including supporting the provision of military justice to thousands of Airmen.
+While serving within the base legal office, Captain Gonzalez has reviewed and provided legal opinions on millions of dollars in base construction and material supply contracts.
 He has also provided legal guidance relating to requests for organizational formation, fundraising, and non-judicial punishment.
-Capt.
-Gonzalez has reviewed and provided legal opinions relating to civil claims against the government.
-He has performed detailed trial and hearing support, prepared criminal cases for Courts Martial, and assisted in command directed investigations.
-In addition, Capt.
-Gonzalez has had the opportunity to provide estate planning guidance to hundreds of active duty, reserve, and retired military members and dependents.
+Captain Gonzalez has reviewed and provided legal opinions relating to civil claims against the government.
+He has performed detailed trial and hearing support, prepared criminal cases for Courts Martial, and assisted in Commander Directed Investigations.
+In addition, Captain Gonzalez has had the opportunity to provide estate planning guidance to hundreds of active duty, reserve, and retired military members and dependents.

 Active in the Jacksonville legal community, James was named treasurer of the Hispanic Bar Association of Northeast Florida in 2011, an organization that aims to foster fellowship among Hispanic judges, lawyers and those interested in doing business with Latin America or Hispanic businesses in the region.
 Additionally, from 2011-12, James served as Sports League co-commissioner for the Jacksonville Bar Association’s Young Lawyers Section.